ptoshkov/integratedterminal/README.md

 VS Code-style integrated terminal for the MATLAB IDE.

 ## Getting Started Guide
 1. Download and install the toolbox from the releases page (https://github.com/ptoshkov/integratedterminal/releases) or the MATLAB Central (https://uk.mathworks.com/matlabcentral/fileexchange/183584-integrated-terminal).
-You can find it in the Add-On Explorer inside the MATLAB IDE by searching for `IntegratedTerminal` (no spaces).
+You can also find it on the Add-On Explorer by searching for `IntegratedTerminal` (no spaces).
 2. Click the APPS tab on the MATLAB Toolstrip.
 3. Click the dropdown arrow to show all apps.
 4. Click the Integrated Terminal app.
 An integrated terminal with the default profile will be opened.